Virgil Gray

-Virgil Carl Gray (born March 7, 1984) is an arena football defensive back who is a free agent.
+Virgil Carl Gray (born March 7, 1984) is an American former professional football defensive back who played in the Arena Football League (AFL).
 He played college football for the University of Rhode Island.

 Early life

 Gray attended Therrell High School in Atlanta, Georgia and was a student and a standout in football and basketball.
 In football, he was a three-year letterman, and as a senior, he served as a team captain and was an All-City selection.
 Gray graduated in 2002.

 College career

 Gray continued his football career at the University of Rhode Island.
 As a freshman in 2002, Gray red-shirted.
 Gray would play the next 4 seasons for the Rams, lettering each season, and was named a Second-Team All-Atlantic 10 Conference selection as a senior in 2006.

 Professional career

 af2 years

 In 2008, Gray signed with the Lubbock Renegades of af2.
 Gray played the competition of the 2008 season with the Renegades to a 9–7 record, and a berth in the af2 playoffs where they lost in the first round.

 In 2009, Gray signed with the Spokane Shock after the Renegades folded.
 The Shock finished the season 15–1 and won, what happened to be the final, ArenaCup.